git-cola/git-cola/README.md

 ## Install into a Python Virtualenv from Source

 If you don't have PyQt installed then the easiest way to get it is to use a Python virtualenv and install Git Cola into it in "editable" mode.

 This install method lets you upgrade Git Cola by running `git pull`.

     # Create a virtualenv called "env3" and activate it.
     python3 -m venv --system-site-packages env3

+    # Install PyQt and (optional) extra packages to enable all features.
+    ./env3/bin/pip install --editable '.[extras,pyqt6]'

+    # Run Git Cola via the "git-cola" Git subcommand.
     source env3/bin/activate

-    # One-time setup: install dev and optional runtime requirements
-    garden requirements/dev
-    garden requirements/opt

-    # Install git-cola in "editable" mode so that it uses the source tree.
-    garden develop

-    # Run Git Cola via the "git-cola" Git subcommand.
     git cola

-If you add `env3/bin` (or symlink to `bin/git-cola` ) somewhere in your `$PATH` then you can run `git cola` as if it were a builtin `git` command from outside of the virtualenv (eg. after running "deactivate" or when opening a new shell).
+If you add `env3/bin` (or symlink to `env3/bin/git-cola` ) somewhere in your `$PATH` then you can run `git cola` as if it were a builtin `git` command from outside of the virtualenv (eg. after running "deactivate" or when opening a new shell).